 PAID SHOOTS

+Getting paid if often the primary goal of models.
+Generally pay rates are determined on an hourly basis and vary by the type of content being shot.
 If you are getting paid, generally, that is considered your compensation.
-It is NOT EXPECTED that a photographer will also return copies of ANY of the images to you, and if they do, certainly not in any timely manner.
+Please note that if you are being paid, it is generally NOT EXPECTED that a photographer will also return copies of ANY of the images to you.
 If, as a model, a photographer is paying you, it is not their responsibility to help build your portfolio.
-Photographers MAY decide to return a couple of photos out of the kindness of their heart, but you need to understand that this is NOT a requirement and considered a kindness.
+Photographers MAY decide to return a couple of photos out of the kindness of their heart, but it is worth noting that this is NOT a requirement and considered a kindness.

 TFP AND TRADE SHOOTS